Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 While it is true that some species of wasps can sting and deliver a painful bite, not all wasps pose a threat.

-There are many different types of wasps in Oklahoma, and it is important to be able to identify them so you know which ones to avoid.
+There are many different types of wasps in Oklahoma, and it is important to be able to identify them to know which ones to avoid.

-In this blog post, we will explore the different types of wasps in Oklahoma that you might encounter and how to tell them apart.
+In this blog post, we will explore the different types of wasps you might encounter in Oklahoma and how to tell them apart.

-Oklahoma is home to various wasp species, many of which are common and easily spotted throughout the state.
+Oklahoma is home to various wasp species, many common and easily spotted throughout the state.

 While some species benefit the environment, others can be dangerous to humans.

-This guide will take us through the most common types of wasps in Oklahoma and discuss their characteristics, habitat, and behavior.
+This guide will take us through Oklahoma’s most common types of wasps and discuss their characteristics, habitat, and behavior.

 1. Blue-Winged Wasp